 What is Equity Financing?

-Having understood the concept of equity, the meaning of equity financing occurs very instinctively.
 Equity financing refers to raising capital by giving away some “ownership” of the company.
-The firms generally raise equity finance by selling the common stock of the company to a closed group or the public at large.
-The possession of such stocks is essentially what represents “ownership” of the company or part thereof.
-However the most common, this is one among several means which constitute equity financing.
+The companies raise equity finance by selling the common stock of the company to a closed group or the public at large.
+The possession of such stocks is what represents “ownership” in the company.

 Raising equity finance means bringing on board co-owners to run the show with.
 It requires pitching and making several presentations before the investor actually steps in.
 Even in the case of companies opting for an IPO, the process is time-consuming.
 There is a significant delay between the issue of securities in the primary market to the final receipt of funds.